lushl9301/xm-sparc/Seperated Doc/Gloable Variable.md

 Initialized by parser and xml tools.

 ### Functions
-It is used file core/objects/commports.c mainly (not considering ttnocports.c here).
-Only provide configuration details.
+It is used in file core/objects/commports.c mainly (not considering ttnocports.c here).
+This struct only provide configuration details.

 ******
 ## xmcCommPorts